NuWa: Deriving Lightweight Class-Specific Vision Transformers for Edge Devices: Methodology

-\textbf{Vision Transformers.} Structured in seven dimensions, i.e., depth ($L$), classifier size ($C$), number of heads ($H$), query-key size ($q$), value size ($v$), expansion size ($e$) and embedding size ($d$), ViT consists of a patch embedding layer, a series of transformer encoders, and a classifier.
-Transformer encoder is the core component.
-It is comprised of two main modules, i.e., the Multi-Head Attention (MHA) module and the Multi-Layer Perceptron (MLP) module.
-Given a set of patches, denoted by $ X \in \mathbb{R}^{N \times d} $, each head in the MHA module computes an attention independently before the results are summed:
+\textbf{Vision Transformer}.
+A ViT~\cite{dosovitskiy2020image} consists of a patch embedding layer, a series of transformer blocks, and a classifier.
+Each transformer block includes an MHA and MLP module.
+Given an input $\mathbf{X}\in\mathbb{R}^{\smash{N\times d}}$ with $N$ d-dimensional patch tokens, each head in the MHA module computes an attention $\mathcal{A}$ independently before the results are summed: